Stroke, Brain injury, Birth injury, Accidents, Disease, Disability.

 The MOT places a strong emphasis on advocacy, communication, critical reasoning and lifelong learning — skills and activities that distinguish our graduates and empower them to become highly effective professionals.

-An undergraduate degree is required for admission to the MOT program, though there is no requirement that the degree be in a specific major; however, there are course prerequisites that a student must meet before he or she will be admitted to the program.
+An undergraduate degree is required for admission to the MOT program, though there is no requirement that the degree be in a specific major; however, there are course prerequisites that a student MUST meet before he or she will be admitted to the program.
+This includes the Orientation to Occupational Therapy course that is offered at Governors State University.

 The curriculum itself is sequential.

-During the first year, coursework lays a strong foundation in the sciences, ethics, the processes of Occupational Therapy and multiculturalism.
+During the first year, coursework lays a strong foundation in the sciences, ethics, the processes of Occupational Therapy and professional development.
 Students gain a thorough understanding of anatomy, physiology, movement analysis and neuroscience.

 Second year coursework builds on the first year’s foundational courses and teaches students to apply their skills in increasingly complex environments.
 Several clinical experiences are integrated into second year coursework, and students learn through case method learning and evidence-based research.